geekypedia/Rester/README.md

 #### on_organization_activated($organization, $user)

 If you have enabled SaaS mode, and you want an event on activation or license change of an organization, probably to send an email, define this function in your api project.

+#### on_forgot_password($email, $password)

+If you have enabled Simple Auth, and you want to handle the event when somebody calls /users/forgot-password API, just define this function and send an email to the email address in the parameter, with the password!

 Middleware Functions
 -----